premAI-io/state-of-open-source-ai/eval-datasets.md

 #### Embeddings Evaluation in RAG

-In {term}`RAG <RAG>` based applications, the evaluation of embeddings is critical to ensure that the LLM retrieves relevant context.
+In {term}`RAG` based applications, the evaluation of embeddings is critical to ensure that the LLM retrieves relevant context.

 - **Embedding Quality Metrics:** The quality of embeddings is foundational in RAG setups.
 Metrics like [cosine similarity](https://en.wikipedia.org/wiki/Cosine_similarity), [Euclidean distance](https://en.wikipedia.org/wiki/Euclidean_distance), or